Content of Article

 - Take Away the Fear of a Loss of Power

 The success of a CRM system depends to a large part on the acceptance of its users.
 Ideally, the new system should be used intensively by all employees in the company right from the start.
-After all, the productivity in the organization should be increased.
-Easier said than done, in practice there are many obstacles that can lead to a low user readiness.
+After all, productivity in the organization should be increased.
+Easier said than done, in practice, there are many obstacles that can lead to low user readiness.
 We will explain to you the reasons for a negative attitude and how you can increase user acceptance.

 The advantages of a CRM system are crystal clear.
 Better collaboration between sales, service and marketing increases productivity and thus sales.
 Unfortunately, it often happens that this potential is not fully used.
 The faster you use the potential of a CRM system, the earlier this will be noticeable in your customer orders.